viamrobotics/docs/docs/registry/create/_index.md

 {{% /tab %}}
 {{% tab name="Python: pyinstaller" %}}

-Make sure to [prepare a Python virtual environment](/program/python-venv/) in the directory your module is in to ensure your module has access to any required libraries.
+Make sure to [prepare a Python virtual environment](/program/python-venv/) in the directory your module is so your module has access to any required libraries.
 Compile your module as follows:

 1. Create a `requirements.txt` file containing a list of all the dependencies your module relies on.